Information for Materials Developers

 - Structuring Your Module or Course describes InTeGrate's basic structure of modules and courses and outlines how the materials will be presented as a set of web pages.
 GETSI is, of course, not building any courses, just teaching modules.

-- Working as an InTeGrate Team provides tips for teams working together virtually, how to make the best use of your webspace and reporting page, information on using your team's email list, and tips on how to meet synchronously.
-Information about copyright written for InTeGrate is the same as for GETSI.
+- Working as an InTeGrate Team provides tips that apply to GETSI too for teams working together virtually, how to make the best use of your webspace and reporting page, information on using your team's email list, and tips on how to meet synchronously.
+Information about copyright.
 The materials that you develop will be offered for non-commercial redistribution under a Creative Commons license.
 InTeGrate has also posted a screencast of a webinar about copyright issues.

 - Working with the InTeGrate Design Rubric this page describes how the rubric was created, outlines the main sub-areas and elements of the rubric, and discusses rubric scoring.
 The GETSI Materials Development Rubric (Microsoft Word 2007 (.docx) 131kB Feb18 14) is essentially the same as the InTeGrate rubric but includes specific mention of geodetic data and quantitative reasoning.